benjaminion/upgrading-ethereum-book/src/book.md

 The first pretty much complete part is [Part 3: The Annotated Spec](/part3).
 These are the guts of the machine.
 Like the innards of a computer, all the components are showing and the wires are hanging out: everything is on display.
 But with the guts in place, everything else can be built around them with the messiness all neatly tucked away.

 I'm now working on [Part 2: Technical Overview](/part2) which wraps a first, hopefully more accessible, layer around the Annotated Spec.
 Again, I'm writing this backwards, starting with the protocol's [Building Blocks](/part2/building_blocks) and its [Incentive Mechanisms](/part2/incentives) and working forwards towards a higher level narrative of how it all fits together.
+The current focus is on the [Consensus](/part2/consensus) chapter.

 Meanwhile, I might get round to making it prettier, ensuring it is accessible and mobile-friendly, adding search, navigation and other rich information, PDF versions, maybe NFTs... who knows?